Maintaining protection of the information entrusted to our care by our constituents is of the utmost importance to AANA.

 2.3 - US data privacy laws are currently not considered to meet the same legal standards of protection for personal data as set out under EU Data Protection Law.
 However, in order to safeguard personal data received from the EU/EEA, we only allow such a transfer of personal data to the US or other third countries under an approved contract or another appropriate mechanism that is legally authorized under EU Data Protection Law.

 2.4 - This is to make sure that the personal data that AANA receives and processes (so far as it relates to residents of the EU/EEA) is properly safeguarded in accordance with similar legal standards of privacy you would enjoy under EU Data Protection Law.

 3 Direct Marketing

-3.1 - If AANA provides direct marketing communications to individuals in the EU/EEA regarding services and/or events which may be of interest, this will be done in accordance with EU Data Protection Law, and in particular where we contact individuals for direct marketing purposes by SMS, email, fax, social media and/or any other electronic communication channels, this will only be with the individual's consent or in relation to similar services to services that the individual has purchased (or made direct enquiries about purchasing) from AANA before.
+3.1 - If AANA provides direct marketing communications to individuals in the EU/EEA regarding services and/or events that may be of interest, this will be done in accordance with EU Data Protection Law, and in particular where we contact individuals for direct marketing purposes by SMS, email, fax, social media and/or any other electronic communication channels, this will only be with the individual's consent or in relation to similar services to services that the individual has purchased (or made direct inquiries about purchasing) from AANA before.